Joey Meneses Preview, Player Props: Nationals vs. Marlins

 Joey Meneses At The Plate

-- Among qualified hitters, he ranks 18th in batting average, while his on-base percentage ranks 66th and he is 94th in slugging.
+- He ranks 18th in batting average, 68th in on base percentage, and 94th in slugging among qualifying hitters in MLB play.

-- Meneses enters this game on a seven-game hitting streak.
-In his last outings, he's hitting .421.

-- Meneses has picked up a hit in 71.4% of his 126 games this season, with at least two hits in 31.7% of them.

-- Looking at the 126 games he has played this year, he's hit a home run in nine of them (7.1%), and in 2% of his trips to the dish.
+- In nine games this season, he has gone deep (7.1%, and 2% of his trips to the plate).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.